 Q: Explain the tryout procedure for EVBA.

 A: Edina residents in 4th-12th grades attending Edina public and private schools can tryout.
 Tryouts will be held in early-November.
 Registration for tryouts and the season should be completed online prior to the tryout date.
-There is a $25 tryout fee.
-We prefer pre-registration for tryouts, but will allow walk-ins the day of for a fee of $35.
-Note the tryout fee is non-refundable.
+Tryout fees: $20 early bird, $30 after 10/31, $40 at the door.
+Tryout fee is non-refundable after 11/11.
 See season fee question below.

 Q: When is there an opportunity for players to hone their skills before tryouts?

-A: EVBA offers a fall clinic to players that are interested in working on skills and team play.
-EVBA coaches will run the clinics in October.
-See the Fall Clinic section for details.
+A: EVBA offers Fall League to players that are interested in working on skills and team play.
+EVBA coaches will run the clinics in Sept and October.
+See the Fall League section for details.
 Register early as numbers will be limited!

 Q: How will players know if they make a team?